Living in Seoul as a Digital Nomad: A Complete Guide

 Read also: The best time to visit South Korea, by season

-Winter (December-February) can get very cold and grey even by our East European standards.
+Winter (December-February) can get cold and grey even by East European standards.
 Because of the high humidity, the cold seems even colder than it actually is.
-Unless you are into skiing or shopping, maybe winter is not the best time to be in Seoul.
+Unless you are into skiing or shopping, winter may not be the best time to be in Seoul.

 Spring (March-May) is my very favorite.
-Everything is blooming and blossoming, the days are usually sunny, and the temperature is just perfect.
-Moreover, it is the cherry blossom season and the best time to visit the historic palaces and parks of Seoul.
+Everything is blooming and blossoming; the days are usually sunny, and the temperature is just perfect.
+Moreover, it is the cherry blossom season and the best time to visit Seoul’s historic palaces and parks.

 Summer (June-August) is hot and humid with a lot of rain.
 June is still ok, but July and August are rather gloomy and suffocating.

 Autumn (September-November) is my wife’s favorite season.
 The mild sunlight and the colorful leaves lend Seoul a painting-like appearance.
-This period, along with the spring season, is the best time to live in Seoul.
+This period and the spring season are the best time to live in Seoul.

-Summary – Pros and Cons for choosing Seoul as a digital nomad
+Summary – Pros and Cons of Living in Seoul as a Digital Nomad

 But there are some cons, depending on your budget and personality.

-• Seoul has a relatively high cost of living, comparable to London and Syndey
+• Seoul has a relatively high cost of living, comparable to London and Sydney.

-• There are rules, and everybody is expected to respect them (e.g., no speaking on public transportation, no smoking even outside on the streets in some neighborhoods)
+• There are rules, and everybody is expected to respect them (e.g., no speaking on public transportation, no smoking even on the streets in some neighborhoods).

 Your email address will not be published.
 Required fields are marked *